INTEGRATING HYPNOSIS, CBT & MINDFULNESS

-Format: 7 Day Intensives vs Term Time Evenings
+Two Formats: 7 Day Intensives or Term Time Evenings

 The Diploma is offered in two formats:

-1/Three stages consists of seven days of classroom training, a total of 136.5 classroom hours over 21 days.
+1/ 7-day Intensive Courses: Three stages consists of seven days of intensive classroom training.
 Classes run from 10am to 6pm each day.
 Click here for forthcoming intensive course dates.

-2/ A series of 36 evenings (Tuesday 6pm to 9:45pm) plus three additional days for a total of 145.5 classroom hours.
+2/ Evening Courses: A series of 36 evenings (Tuesday 6pm to 9:45pm) plus three additional days.
 (Each Stage comprises one initial full day, 10am to 6pm, followed by 12 evenings).
 Click here for more information on the Evening Diploma Courses

 “A very feasible and relevant integration of hypnotherapy and CBT” –